7 Proven Strategies to Increase Blog Traffic for Free In 2018

 If your post goes viral, you’d get loads of traffic for the first few hours then it dies out.
 Some say the average lifespan of a tweet is around 15 minutes, and Facebook post last for about 6 hours.

-To improve your visibility you’ll need post more frequently (and risking driving people away for over posting).
+To improve your visibility you’ll need to post more frequently (and risking driving people away for over posting).
 On these platforms, people don’t return just to search for previous content.

 Having a large number of followers can improve the visibility of your post and extend its lifespan substantially as people reshare or re-tweet it.
 Unfortunately, new bloggers with only a handful or no follower have no chance.